sol404/react-context-api-boilerplate/README.md

 # React Context API Boilerplate

-A clone of [React Boilerplate](https://github.com/react-boilerplate/react-boilerplate) without Redux.
-In construction...
+A clone of [React Boilerplate](https://github.com/react-boilerplate/react-boilerplate) with hooks an context API.
+On building...

 # TODO

 * Validate test
-* Remove MaterialUi
-* Uptate package
 * Rethink for best practices the methodology of Context API (example ./app/containers/LanguageProvider)
 * Write documentation